arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 by Celestial Opposition.
 Balance can be replaced by Arrow or Spear, but they are not so good as Balance is.

+# Gearing and melding

+In general you might want to prioritize stats in the following order:

+Mind >> Crit Hit >> Determination ~ Spell Speed > Piety

+* Some people [say](http://dtguilds.enjin.com/davidsastguide) that until you get Crit Hit more than 2700, Determination is better.
+I cannot verify or deny it because have no ability to do precise metering.
+In general Crit Hit is better than Determination at least because of Lightspeed procs.
+* Another question is Determination vs Spell Speed.
+Before 4.0 usually Spell Speed and Determination had close values of stat weights.
+I would recommend you to prioritize Spell Speed over Determination as soon as it allows you to be more mobile.
+* You should get Piety as much as you are comfortable.
+But it should has the lowest priority.
+Try to use some Ethers.
+* You _can_ meld Direct Hit (healers gear does not have it itself), but it does not affect your healing potency, so I would prefer Crit Hit.

 # Potions and food

 Get some good HQ Ether potions and Mind ones.
 Ether can be used to restore your